KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 }
 ```

-*Note: a couple of guys came to me after the talk to warn me against making table of contents with CSS generated content (pseudo-elements) since most screen-readers cannot read it.
+*Note: a couple of people came to me after the talk to warn me against making table of contents with CSS generated content (pseudo-elements) since most screen-readers cannot read it.
 More a CSS than Sass issue but still, good to note.

 ## Foreach

 The last part of my talk was probably slightly more technical thus more complicated.
 I wanted to show where we can go with Sass, especially with lists and loops.

-To fully understand it, I thought it was better to introduce Sass loops and lists (remember there was quite a few guys not knowing a bit about Sass in the room).
+To fully understand it, I thought it was better to introduce Sass loops and lists (remember there was quite a few people not knowing a bit about Sass in the room).

 ```scss
 /* All equivalents */